odoo/documentation/content/applications/hr/payroll/work_entries.rst

 The most common scenario when this situation occurs, is when payslips are processed a day or two before the pay period ends, and an employee is unexpectedly sick on one of the last days of the pay period.
 The employee puts in a time off request for a day that was already processed on a payslip as a regular work day.
-Instead of canceling the payslip, modifying the work entries, and reissuing the paycheck, Odoo allows for those time off requests to be applied to the following pay period, instead.
+Instead of cancelling the payslip, modifying the work entries, and reissuing the paycheck, Odoo allows for those time off requests to be applied to the following pay period, instead.